Snakes, why did it have to be snakes?

 We’re afraid of being bitten, but remember that snakes bite to defend themselves.
 If sensing danger, they first try to escape or hide.
 Different rattlesnake species react in different ways: some remain still, relying on their cryptic coloration for camouflage, while others just glide away silently.

-If this isn’t an option, they hiss, rattle their tail, and puff up their body to warn off an enemy.
+If this isn’t an option, they hiss, rattle their tail, and puff up their body to ward off an enemy.
 Biting is the last resort for a rattlesnake.
-The rattle protects other animals from being bitten while at the same time protects the snake from being stepped on!
+When a snake rattles it actually protects other animals from being bitten while at the same time protecting the snake from being stepped on!
 It is an extremely effective and highly evolved predator-avoidance system.